 7. MONA: a museum like no other

 The Museum of Old and New Art (MONA) is the home for everything weird, wacky and wonderful.
-Located in Hobart, it is the largest privately-owned museum in Australia and unlike any, you’ve seen before.
+Located in Hobart, it is the largest privately-owned museum in Australia and unlike any you’ve seen before.
 The displays range from interactive and entertaining to confronting and sometimes controversial.
 With a large range of exhibitions, restaurants and festivals, your senses will be enlightened one way or another.
-(Please note, MONA is closed until late 2020 but have a feast activation at Faro Bar and Restaurant running).

 8. Seek out local wildlife